 After meeting in the Rose Hill area of the city for almost 60 years the congregation decided to move to where the city was growing.
 They bought land in the north part of the city on Old Moon Road (then Moon Road) in 1976.
 A building was completed and the first service was held September 8, 1986.
 At that time Jerry Accetura was the local preacher.
 In November 1987 David & Carol Spiece moved with their young son from Calgary, Alberta, Canada to begin working with the Rose Hill church.
 David continued his ministry here until January 2011.
-In October 2011, Bob Williams moved here from Mobile, Alabama to become the new pulpit minister.
-He and his wife, Sandy, have three children.
+In October 2011, Bob Williams moved here from Mobile, Alabama to become the new pulpit minister, and he served until October 2018.

 In August 2001 Fred Liggin IV began working with the Rose Hill church as an associate minister/youth minister.
 During his stay he began a work at Columbus State University that is known as Cougars for Christ.
 After four years with the Rose Hill church he began working full-time in this ministry.
 In October 2006 Derik Roberts, a graduate of CSU with a Bachelors degree in Education/English, took over the work as the campus minister.
 Over the next six years this ministry experienced great growth and continued to be a great blessing to so many students.
 In August 2012 Will Borin, another graduate of CSU, replaced Derik as the next campus minister.
 Will continued leading C4C under the oversight of the Rose Hill eldership until July 2013.

 Aaron & Jennifer Sparks came from Grand Rapids, Michigan and joined the Rose Hill family in September 2005 in the capacity of youth minister.
 When Aaron and his family moved to England in May of 2010, Jordan & Corridan Coss took over the work until September 2012.
 Andrew Thompson joined the staff in early 2013 and served until August 2016.
 Rose Hill is now blessed to have Scott Johnson as our youth minister.
 He and his wife Kara are the proud parents of a baby girl, Rylie Fay, born June 20, 2017.